-Coverage for common business risks including bodily injury, customer property damage, and advertising injury.
-Required for most commercial leases.
+This policy covers common business risks including bodily injuries, customer property damage, and advertising injuries.
+It's required for most commercial leases.

 A BOP bundles commercial property insurance and general liability insurance under one plan.
 It's one of the most cost-effective commercial insurance policies.

-This policy, also called errors and omissions insurance, can help cover legal expenses if a business is sued for unsatisfactory work.
+This policy, also called errors and omissions insurance (E&O), can help cover legal expenses if a business is sued for unsatisfactory work.

 E&O, sometimes called professional liability insurance, is common with professional services.
-It can cover legal fees of lawsuits related to work performance.
+It can cover legal costs of lawsuits related to work performance.

 This policy is required in almost every state for businesses with employees.
 It covers medical bills and lost wages for work-related illnesses and injuries.